njones61/ce547/docs/unit1/04_darcy_layered/darcy_layered_hw.md

 c.
 Using the K values from part b, what percentage of the total head loss occurs in the lower sediments? <br>
 d.
 Assuming an effective porosity of 0.35 for the upper sediments and 0.25 for the lower sediments, what is the average travel time for a conservative tracer (non-sorbing) to move from the lake to the aquifer?

 ## Submission

-Save your work in a file named `head_hw.xlsx` and upload it on Learning Suite after we grade it together in class.
+Save your work in a file named `darcy_layered_hw.xlsx` and upload it on Learning Suite after we grade it together in class.

 ## Grading Rubric